zeroc-ice/ice-demos/java-compat/IceGrid/icebox/README.md

 We suggest using the IceGridGUI tool with this demo.
 Follow these steps to log into the IceGrid registry and view the application you deployed above:

   - Launch the application.
-Windows users can use the IceGridGUI icon from the Start menu, macOS users can use the IceGridGUI icon from the Finder Applications folder, and users with a Linux installation can use the `icegridgui` script to start the
+Windows users can use the IceGrid GUI icon from the Start menu, macOS users can use the IceGrid GUI icon from the Finder Applications folder, and users with a Linux installation can use the `icegridgui` script to start the
     program: